datencia/ionic2-jest-example/README.md

 $ npm install -g cordova ionic
 ```

  > You may need to add “sudo” in front of these commands to install the utilities globally

+ > If you run `ionic -v` it should return 3.0.0 (or greater)

 - Clone this repo into a new project folder.
  ```bash